-A look at the shareholders of Iterum Therapeutics plc (NASDAQ:ITRM) can tell us which group is most powerful.
-Institutions often own shares in more established companies, while it’s not unusual to see insiders own a fair bit of smaller companies.
+Every investor in Iterum Therapeutics plc (NASDAQ:ITRM) should be aware of the most powerful shareholder groups.
+Institutions often own shares in more established companies, while it's not unusual to see insiders own a fair bit of smaller companies.
 Companies that have been privatized tend to have low insider ownership.

 What Does The Institutional Ownership Tell Us About Iterum Therapeutics?

 Institutions typically measure themselves against a benchmark when reporting to their own investors, so they often become more enthusiastic about a stock once it's included in a major index.
 We would expect most companies to have some institutions on the register, especially if they are growing.

 As you can see, institutional investors own 11% of Iterum Therapeutics.
 This suggests some credibility amongst professional investors.
 But we can't rely on that fact alone, since institutions make bad investments sometimes, just like everyone does.
 It is not uncommon to see a big share price drop if two large institutional investors try to sell out of a stock at the same time.
 So it is worth checking the past earnings trajectory of Iterum Therapeutics, (below).
 Of course, keep in mind that there are other factors to consider, too.

 Hedge funds don't have many shares in Iterum Therapeutics.
 Quite a few analysts cover the stock, so you could look into forecast growth quite easily.